How to Create an SEO Friendly Website Structure for Better User ExperienceTuesday October 10th, 2017

 SEO Best Practices

 After getting insight into what users are searching for, it’s important to make sure that each web page is laid out correctly.
 Next you’ll want to make sure that you are using H1s, H2s, H3s, etc. correctly in terms of typographic hierarchy, and that major keywords are included and repeated within the body copy.
 Other things such as cross page linking, image alt tags, schema markup and relevant meta information can also improve your organic ranking.
+You can learn anything and everything you need to know about SEO freelancer jobs on Superstar SEO’s website.

 When you focus on SEO friendly website design in the early planning phases, you’ll get a site that is easy for Google to index.
 But even more importantly, it will also feature keyword rich content, that targets the lexicon that your users are actually searching for, thus creating the best user experience and making your website easier to find and ultimately more successful.